saracarolina12/saracarolina12/README.md

   🔍 Professional objective based on software development and research.

-  🎵 Fun fact: I'm also a musician (guitar, drums, piano, bass).
+  🎵 Fun fact: I'm also a musician.
+I currently play guitar, drums, piano and bass.

   </div>